Orson Welles's unrealized projects: Filming The Trial

 After the success of his 1978 documentary Filming Othello made for West German television, and mostly consisting of a monolog to the camera, Welles began shooting scenes for this follow-up based on the production of his film The Trial, but never completed it.
 Welles did however conduct an 80-minute question-and-answer session in 1981 with film students asking about the film.
 The footage was kept by Welles's cinematographer Gary Graver, who donated it to the Munich Film Museum, which then pieced it together with Welles's trailer for the film, into an 83-minute film which is occasionally screened at film festivals.

 The Other Man

 In the late 1970s, Welles and Oja Kodar worked on an adaptation of Graham Greene's 1973 novel The Honorary Consul, which they renamed as The Other Man.

 1980s

 The Dreamers

 In the 1980s, Welles attempted to make The Dreamers, which he co-wrote with Oja Kodar.
 Hal Ashby's production company Northstar was to have financed the project but backed out upon reading the script.
 Henry Jaglom also attempted to finance the project.

 Revenge

 Ashby's company Northstar was also set to finance a Welles film based on Jim Harrison's novel Revenge, that was set to star Jack Nicholson.
 Tony Scott would go on to direct the 1990 adaptation.

+The Dresser

+Also in the early 1980s, Welles and Michael Caine discussed a film adaptation of Ronald Harwood's play The Dresser, which would soon be adapted in 1983, without either of their involvement.
+Caine later dubbed it the best film he never made.